elwinar/rambler/README.md

 rambler apply
 ```

-Rambler will compare the migrations already applied and the available migrations in increasing version order to find the next migration to apply, then execute all its `up` sections' statements in order.
+Rambler will compare the migrations already applied and the available migrations in increasing order to find the next migration to apply, then execute all its `up` sections' statements in order.

 ### Reversing a migration